Coder481/MapsenseAssignment/README.md

 There is also a round button on the screen which accesses your current location and gathers climate details of your location after asking for location permission if not already given.

+### Download app
+You can download the APK file [here](https://github.com/Coder481/MapsenseAssignment/releases/download/v1.0/app-debug.apk) to give it a try.

 ### Some application screenshots

 |My Location | Find any city |